-The electrochemical nitrate reduction reaction (NO3RR) is a potentially attractive approach to nitrogen cycle remediation as it can be powered by sustainable energy sources to form more environmentally benign and/or value-added nitrogen-based chemical products.
-Moreover, when ammonia is the product of NO3RR, it offers an alternative route to this important industrial material and carbonfree fuel compared to the traditional thermal Haber-Bosch process.
-However, because the reduction of NO3- to NH3 involves the coupled transfer of multiple electron and proton equivalents, NO3RR selectivity is a significant challenge as various products are accessible (e.g., NO2-, NO, N2O, N2, NH2OH).
+In this context, the electrochemical nitrate reduction reaction (NO3RR) is a potentially attractive approach to nitrogen cycle remediation as it can be powered by sustainable energy sources to form more environmentally benign and/or value-added nitrogen-based chemical products.
+Moreover, when ammonia is the product of NO3RR, it offers an alternative route to this important industrial material and carbon-free fuel compared to the traditional thermal Haber-Bosch process.
+However, because the reduction of NO_3^- to NH_3 involves the coupled transfer of multiple electron and proton equivalents, NO3RR selectivity is a significant challenge as various products are accessible (e.g., NO2-, NO, N2O, N2, NH2OH).
 Furthermore, what makes a catalyst truly effective remains largely unknown, and the development of novel electrocatalysts is complex due to a lack of fundamental information on how the active sites should be designed for properly working.
 Therefore, a clear understanding of the electrocatalysis involved in NO3RR is crucial.
-Among different approaches Electrochemical Scanning Tunnelling Microscopy (EC-STM) it has demonstrated to be a useful technique for operando/in-situ evaluation of electrocatalytic processes.
+On this regard, there currently is a continuously growing interest towards operando characterization techniques.
+Their main advantage consists in the ability of probing the catalyst at the same time it is operating, leading to more accurate and realistic results in terms of number and type of involved active sites, as well as the possibility to detect reaction intermediates.4 Among different approaches Electrochemical Scanning Tunnelling Microscopy (EC-STM) it has demonstrated to be a useful technique for operando/in-situ evaluation of electrocatalytic processes.
 EC-STM coupled with more conventional voltammetric measurements can indeed rationalize the catalytic behavior of electrodic materials.

 Metal phthalocyanines and porphyrins are known to act as catalysts for several small molecule reduction including O_2 and CO_2 and are indeed good model systems for mimicking metal nitrogen sites (M-N_x) present in carbon materials, which represents a class of material with high promises in term of activity and scalability.
-Co and Fe protoporphyrins, directly adsorbed on pyrolytic graphite have been also utilized for catalyzing the electrochemical reduction of nitrate, showing different selectivity and activity depending on the metal center.1 Therefore, it becomes obvious that we can use metal macrocycles as model systems to describe how the catalytic activity of M-N_x centres can be affected by metal type.
+Co and Fe protoporphyrins, directly adsorbed on pyrolytic graphite have been also utilized for catalyzing the electrochemical reduction of nitrate, showing different selectivity and activity depending on the metal center.5 Therefore, it becomes obvious that we can use metal macrocycles as model systems to describe how the catalytic activity of M-N_x centres can be affected by metal type.
 If the support is a single crystal conductor (Au(111), HOPG, etc.), a highly ordered surface suitable for self-assembly characterization is obtained and the molecular system can be characterized in a typical three electrodes electrochemical cell for standard electrochemical measurements or even probed by means of EC-STM.
 In this context, the aim of this project is to employ EC-STM techniques to carefully probe metal-octaethylporphyrin functionalized surfaces (M = Fe, Cu, Ni, Co, Mn, Cr.
 Pt, etc.) towards the NO3RR.
-It is worth mentioning also the good stability of the adsorbed layer, since an almost perfect layer was observed also after a long series of cyclic voltammetries, up to relative extreme reductive potential for gold electrodes (-0.5 V vs RHE).

-The project will take advantage of the consolidated experience of EAEG groups in the field of oxygen reduction reaction,^{2,3} and hydrogen evolution reaction electrocatalysis,^{4-6} employing the STM based techniques.
+The project will take advantage of the consolidated experience of EAEG and INCAT groups in the field of oxygen reduction reaction,^{6,7} and hydrogen evolution reaction electrocatalysis,8-10 employing the STM based techniques.